devinus/poolboy/README.md

 ## Options

 - `name`: the pool name
-- `worker_module`: the module that represents the workers
+- `worker_module`: the module that represents the workers, if the workers are created with dynamic arguments (each one of them) then you must pass a list and each element of the list is a new worker. example: `{worker_module, {worker, [[1], [2]]}}`.
-- `size`: maximum pool size
+- `size`: maximum pool size, if you use dynamical workers then the size is detected from list arguments length
 - `max_overflow`: maximum number of workers created if pool is empty
 - `strategy`: `lifo` or `fifo`, determines whether checked in workers should be placed first or last in the line of available workers.
 Default is `lifo`.